thetylerb/quaranstream/README.md

   ## Usage

   * Once you have this application running on your local machine or Heroku you will be directed to the landing page.
-Next, ............
+From there press the button that says *'Get Started'*.
+This will redirect you to the sign-in Page where you must enter a valid email address and password to proceed.
+This will redirect you to the questionaire page where you can select an avatar image, an alias, and write a short bio.
+You can also choose your genre preferences for video games, music, tv, and movies.
+Press the *'Submit'* button to save these preferences and see your media suggestions.
+If you ever want to update your preferences just click the button in the top-left corner of the screen and a sidebar will slide out.
+Scroll down to the bottom and select the link that says *'Update User Preferences'*.
+This will take you to a page where you can change any of your user information.

   ## Screenshots
 * Landing Page